jules

 0

 The alarm went off at 5:15, and for once I didn't hit snooze.
 The floor was cold under my feet—that sharp wake-up call that beats any coffee.
-I'd planned a heavy squat session, but halfway through my warm-up sets, my lower back sent a clear signal:
+I'd planned a heavy squat session, but halfway through my warm-up sets, my lower back sent a clear signal: not today.

 0